George Shakhnevich

-George Shakhnevich (born Georgiy Alexandrovich Shakhnevich on January 11, 1954 in Kiev, Ukraine) is a Ukrainian-American accordionist, songwriter, composer, musician and former television personality.
+George Oleksandrovych Shakhnevich (born January 11, 1954) is a Ukrainian-American accordionist, songwriter, composer, musician and former television personality.

 Early life

-Shakhnevich began playing the accordion at age six.
+Shakhnevich was born in Kiev, Ukraine and began playing the accordion at age six.
 As a teenager, he began playing professionally in regional areas around Kiev.
 At age eighteen, Shakhnevich was drafted into the Soviet military, in which he served for the next two years.
 Soon after, he graduated from the Pedagogical Institute of Kirivograd in Ukraine.

 Gaining recognition

 While serving as a radio jockey in local radio stations around Kiev, Shakhnevich became the host and musical personality of a children’s television show, lead primarily by a group of teenage performers called Altana.
 His frequent television appearances made him a local celebrity around Kiev, and soon before his departure to the United States, Shakhnevich appeared with Altana on the popular Soviet television show Morning Star, performing the Beatles song "Yesterday" live before a nationwide audience.